Mumbai–Ahmedabad main line

-The Ahmedabad–Mumbai main line or the Mumbai–Ahmedabad main line is a railway route on the Western Railway section of Indian Railways.
+The Mumbai–Ahmedabad main line is a railway route on the Western Railway section of Indian Railways.
 It is one of the busiest railway routes of the Indian Railways and is fully electrified.
 The Western line of the Mumbai Suburban Railway operates on the southern part of this route.

 The Ahmedabad–Mumbai corridor passes through some major industrial cities such as Vadodara, Bharuch, Surat, Ankleshwar, Vapi, Dahanu Road and Palghar.
 There are commutes daily and regularly between these industrial clusters for business and work.
-This makes the Ahmedabad–Mumbai line one of the most productive and the most beneficial for the public.
+This makes the Ahmedabad–Mumbai line one of the most productive and beneficial for the public.

-Main lines Branch
+Main lines branches

 Currently, the Ahmedabad–Mumbai mainline consists of some branch lines which are totally on broad gauge, these are: